 What is oil palm?

-The oil palm (Elaeis guineensis jacq.) is a species of palm that originates from West Africa in particular the area between Angola and Gambia.
-It is a perennial, tropical tree crop that starts bearing fruits in large bunches, weighing between 5-30kg each, after 30 months of field planting.
+The oil palm (Elaeis guineensis jacq.) is a species of palm that originates from West Africa, in particular the area between Angola and Gambia.
+It is a perennial, tropical tree crop that starts bearing fruits in large bunches, weighing between 5 to 30kg each, after 30 months of field planting.

 The oil palm fruitlets from the bunches (known as fresh fruit bunches) are unique as each produces two types of edible vegetable oil; palm oil from the mesocarp (flesh of the fruit) and palm kernel oil from the kernel (seed).
 Both are edible oils but with very different chemical compositions, physical properties and applications.

 Each fruit bunch will produce 20-25% oil at the mill.
 For every 10 tonnes of palm oil produced at the mill, 1 tonne of palm kernel oil is produced when the kernel is crushed.

 The oil palm keeps producing the fruit bunches until the end of its economic lifespan; between 25 to 30 years.
 This remarkable agronomic characteristic allows the oil palm to provide a consistent and uninterrupted supply of vegetable oils to meet the ever-increasing global demand.

 Palm oil, like olive oil, is a fruit oil.
 It is the only vegetable oil that contains an equal proportion of unsaturated and saturated fatty acids.
 It is particularly rich in saturated palmitic acid (44%), and monounsaturated oleic acid (40%).
 Palm oil is also naturally very stable because of its low content of polyunsaturated fatty acids (10%), in addition to its Vitamin E content.

 What are the differences between palm olein, palm stearin and palm super olein?